kartra-coupon-code/.github/profile/README.md

-# Kartra Coupon Code April 2026 – 30% OFF Verified Discount
+# Kartra Coupon Code May 2026 – 30% OFF Verified Discount

 **Kartra coupon code** seekers, pause scrolling.
 You are exactly where savings happen.
 With our **exclusive and legit Kartra coupon code MAXZOB30**, you unlock a **flat 30% OFF on all Kartra plans** for 2026.
 This special offer works on Essentials, Starter, and Growth plans and applies directly at checkout.
 If you want real savings without risky codes, this page gives you the full picture fast.